dedovicnermin/narutoTourProject/README.md

 ## Details
 - No back-end functionality.
 - Front-end using HTML/CSS/SASS
+- Do not have ownership of any images used.

 ## Getting it to run
 - if one does not have the 'live-server' npm package globally, install it within this project.